StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 ```

 ### Running the Container
 Type in `docker-compose up -d` to run the container!
+If this is the first time running it will take a while to build.
+Any subsequent runs will be started in seconds.

 To check how the bot is doing live run `docker logs --follow splinterlands` otherwise to check the logs run `docker logs splinterlands`